 Data on equity portfolio investments are collected from the same data source as the data on direct equity investments.
 Debt portfolio investments include all investments in short-term and long-term debt securities that cannot be classified under direct investments.
 In the 1997-1998 period, these data were collected through the CNB Research on direct and portfolio investments, and since 1999 data on external debt relations and monetary statistics data for bank investment have been used.
 Starting from 2002 and 2004, this position has also been compiled for investment funds and pension funds, respectively.
 Since 2009, these positions have been modified by the statistics on trade in equity and debt securities submitted by the Central Depository and Clearing Company and commercial banks providing securities custody services.
-Portfolio investments are modified by these data in the parts not fully covered by the existing research.
+Portfolio investments are modified by the existing research.